lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 ### HttpPlatformHandler on IIS Express
 I also created the necessary PowerShell scripts to help you enable HttpPlatformHandler on IIS Express if you want to give it a try.
 You can find them on [my GitHub repository](https://github.com/lextm/iisexpress-httpplatformhandler).

-### HttpPlatformHandler v2.0 by LeXtudio Inc.
-As Microsoft didn't publish any new release after v1.2 and more issues related to this old release were reported by users, there is a need to give the user community something new.
-Our team at LeXtudio Inc. are experienced .NET developers with extensive IIS knowledge so we decided to give this a try.

-We chose to fork and build up ASP.NET Core module, which was initially a fork of HttpPlatformHandler itself, now is both open-source and well maintained by Microsoft ASP.NET Core team.
-By renaming many things through the code base, we are able to derive a slim module that just works for any programming languages/application servers.
-And most importantly we keep this new module backward compatible with HttpPlatformHandler v1.2.
-That's why we simply call it HttpPlatformHandler v2.

-The changes we make are released under MIT, and you can check out the source code and installers on [our GitHub repository](https://github.com/lextudio/httpplatformhandlerv2/releases).

-> HttpPlatformHandler v2.0 is derived from ASP.NET Core v8.0.3, and we are planning to keep it up-to-date with the latest ASP.NET Core releases.

 ## References